MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-cost-governance.md

 1. **Azure Arc control plane functionality**, which is provided at no extra cost including:
    - Resource organization through Azure management groups and tags.
    - Searching and indexing through Azure Resource Graph.
-   - Access and security through Azure RBAC and subscriptions.
+   - Access control through Azure RBAC at subscription or resource group level.
    - Environments and automation through templates and extensions.
    - Update management\*